This Day In Writing History

 He described Nixon as a man who "could shake your hand and stab you in the back at the same time... an evil man — evil in a way that only those who believe in the physical reality of the Devil can understand it."

 Thompson later accepted an assignment from Rolling Stone to cover the last days of the Vietnam War.
 He traveled to Saigon and found the country in chaos.
-When publisher Jann Wenner canceled the assignment without notice, Thompson found himself trapped in Vietnam with no expense account or health insurance.
+When publisher Jann Wenner canceled the assignment without notice, Thompson found himself trapped in Vietnam without an expense account or health insurance.

 In the 1980s, Hunter covered such famous events as the U.S. invasion of Grenada and the scandalous Roxanne Pulitzer divorce.
 In the 1990s, he wrote two noted fictional pieces.
 One was based on his interview with Bill Clinton, the other a protest against Clarence Thomas's nomination to the Supreme Court.

 By then, he had become a something of a recluse.
-His popularity soared again with the release of the acclaimed 1998 feature film adaptation of Fear and Loathing in Las Vegas, starring Johnny Depp as Raoul Duke.
+His popularity soared again with the release of the acclaimed 1998 feature film adaptation of Fear and Loathing in Las Vegas, starring Johnny Depp as Raoul Duke and Benicio Del Toro as Dr. Gonzo.

 Hunter's long lost novel The Rum Diary was published, along with two collections of letters.
 In 2003, a new book, Kingdom of Fear, was published, which contained new writings and classic pieces, serving primarily as an angry attack on post 9/11 America.

-After enduring numerous medical problems, including illnesses and a hip replacement.
-Hunter S. Thompson was left in poor health and chronic, often severe pain.
+After suffering from numerous medical problems, including illnesses and a hip replacement, Hunter S. Thompson was left in poor health and chronic, often severe pain.
 Unable to take it any longer, he committed suicide in February of 2005 at the age of 67.

 Quote Of The Day